Shylock-Hg/blog-hugo/content/post/2018/2018-02-17-nltk-wordnet.md

 ```

 ### 4.3.The relationship of antonymy
-  To accesing antonym as bellow:
+  To accessing antonym as bellow:

 ```python
 from nltk.corpus import wordnet